deatawa/viber-apiai-nutrition-sample/README.md

 # Developing a Viber chatbot with API.AI and Node.js

-In this example we are building a simple Viber chat bot using [API.AI](https://api.ai) and Node.js.
+In this example we are building a simple Viber chatbot using [API.AI](https://api.ai) and Node.js.
 The final chatbot will generate nutrition responses for users based on the inputs they provide.
 The bot uses the data.gov [nutrition facts API](https://ndb.nal.usda.gov/ndb/) as its source.

 ## Setup instructions